joesan/database-projects/power-plant-simulator/h2/README.md

 # H2 Database Setup

-This project contains the needed scripts to populate a H2 database file that can then be used to run the [plant-simulator](https://github.com/joesan/plant-simulator/) application.
+This project contains all the needed scripts to populate a H2 database file that can then be used to run the [plant-simulator](https://github.com/joesan/plant-simulator/) application.

 There are also scripts to generate a massive amount of data as a H2 database file so that we can run load test on the plant-simulator.